 Through the study and critical analysis of current issues in education and the application of research-based approaches, students will acquire intellectual independence.
 The objectives of the program will be achieved through a combination of course work, teaching and research seminars, and individual reading and research.

-Students will typically complete the program on a part-time basis over a minimum of two years, with a maximum of five years allowed for program completion.
+Students will complete the program on a part- or full-time basis over a minimum of two years, with a maximum of five years allowed for program completion.
 All students must complete three mandatory courses.
 The part-time program delivery is designed to meet the needs of a student body largely composed of students in full-time employment, mostly in education-related positions.